Cutaneous leishmaniasis: Epidemiology and control

 Leishmaniasis consists of a complex of vector-borne diseases caused by a heterogeneous group of protozoa belonging to the genus Leishmania; it is transmitted by sand fly vectors.
 Clinical manifestations range from cutaneous ulcers to systemic multiorgan disease.
 The epidemiology and control of cutaneous leishmaniasis are reviewed here.
 The clinical manifestations, diagnosis, and treatment are discussed separately.
 (See "Cutaneous leishmaniasis: Clinical manifestations and diagnosis" and "Cutaneous leishmaniasis: Treatment".)

 Leishmania infection is endemic in scattered foci in more than 98 countries on five continents .
 Globally, the annual incidence of cutaneous leishmaniasis (CL) is estimated to be 0.7 to 1.2 million new cases per year.
-Approximately 75 percent of CL is reported from 10 countries: Afghanistan, Algeria, Brazil, Colombia, Costa Rica, Ethiopia, Islamic Republic of Iran, North Sudan, Peru, and the Syrian Arab Republic (figure 1 and figure 2 and figure 3) .
+Approximately 75 percent of CL is reported from 10 countries: Afghanistan, Algeria, Brazil, Colombia, Costa Rica, Ethiopia, Islamic Republic of Iran, North Sudan, Peru, and the Syrian Arab Republic (figure 1) .
 Detailed global distribution maps (1960 to 2012) have been published [3,4].

 Emerging issues — The number of CL cases imported into nonendemic developed countries increased during the 1990s and 2000s.
 The GeoSentinel surveillance database demonstrated that, between 1996 and 2004, CL was among the 10 most common dermatologic disorders among returning travelers from Central and South America [7,8].
 Approximately 160 cases of CL were reported; these were largely related to exposures in Bolivia (Madidi National Park), Costa Rica, and Peru .